Press "Enter" to skip to content

 Note that Swissquote allows you to have shared accounts.
 At the time of writing this article, only one physical card is offered per account.
 So, if a couple shares an account, one person could use the physical card and the other the digital card, and thus problems would be resolved.

-Now that the banking part is done, let me explain the benefits of Swissquote for investing.
+Now that we’ve covered the banking side of things, I’ll explain the advantages of Swissquote for investing.

-Using my code MKT_MONEYMADAM when opening your account and making a first deposit of 1,000 CHF on the platform to invest, save, or spend with the Swissquote card, you’ll receive a trading credit of 200 CHF instead of 100 CHF.
+Using my code MKT_MONEYMADAM when opening your account and making a first deposit of 1,000 CHF on the platform to invest, save, or spend with the Swissquote card, you’ll receive a trading credit of 100 CHF.

 Platform to invest in traditional assets